What Kind Of Water Should Babies Drink?

 But you should not stop feeding breast milk or formula at this stage.
 And the quantity of water intake will increase with increase in the child’s activities.
 Also, the kind of solids being fed and the frequency of feeding such solids play a key role in the optimum quantity of water to be fed.

-But always prefer plain water and see to it that the child develops a taste for it.
+But when talking about what kind of water should babies drink, always prefer plain water and see to it that the child develops a taste for it.
 Only then will she grow up liking plain water and you will be saved from the trouble of trying to teach her the benefits of drinking water.